koraktor/silo/README.md

 Silo searches for configuration files (`.silo`) in the current working directory, your home directory and your systems global configuration directory (i.e. /etc on Unix).

+They can be used to set Silo-specific options globally or for single directories.
+That way you may have one general Silo repository for common backups and another Silo repository for e.g. work-related files.

 Configuration files are expected in a Git-like format and may contain the following sections and variables:

 * repository